 How can I get a copy of my application?

-You may download an unofficial copy of your application from Synergy for exam applications starting with the February 2014 exam and Comity/MJP applications filed after January 1, 2016.
+You may download an unofficial copy of your application from Synergy for exam applications starting with the February 2014 exam and for Comity/MJP applications filed after January 1, 2016.
 For a certified copy please send a signed letter of request to our office with a check for the appropriate fee (see below).
 Please make sure to include the mailing address for the copy.

 - Fees apply: